#2 Weekly Hangout

 #3 Group Chat

-Again, I’m sure your remote workers will be using group chat tools to discuss current projects and tasks but do introduce some fun group chats.
+Again, I’m sure your remote workers will be using group chat tools to discuss current projects and tasks and introduce some fun group chats.

 Find out what everyone is interested in and go from there.
 You could have a fitness group chat.
 A tech group chat, a movie group chat.
 A fun place to start is a ‘meme of the week’ group chat.
 Who doesn’t love a meme!?